 Australian Certified Organic Standard

-The Standard is reviewed every three years to ensure it meets industry expectations and changes with new practices and research.
-It applies to a range of organic businesses – food and drink, cosmetic, fibre, farmers, processors, retailers and manufacturers of certified organic ingredients.
+It is reviewed every three years to ensure it meets industry expectations and changes with new practices and research.
+The Standard applies to a range of organic businesses – food and drink, cosmetics, fibre, farmers, processors, retailers and manufacturers of certified organic ingredients.

 As one of the strictest standards in Australia, the Australian Certified Organic Standard brings together the requirements of national and international relevant standards so consumers have a simple choice when buying organic produce.

 A breakdown of the updates can be found in the ‘Change Log‘, available to download below:

 Australian Certified Organic Standard – Update